 Lead of Lower Key Stage Two, Maths & Assessment, Staff governor

-Sara has been a staff governor of Roselands School for four years.
+Sara has been a staff governor of Roselands School for six years.
 She has served on the Curriculum Committee.

-Sara has been a teacher for over twenty years and taught at a local primary school before coming to Roselands as an Assistant Head Teacher.
+Sara has been a teacher for over twenty years and taught at a local primary school before coming to Roselands originally as an Assistant Head Teacher.

 She has a love for learning and believes that the journey of learning never ends.
 She recognises that all children have the right to feel safe and learn within school and works tirelessly alongside the teachers and teaching assistants to ensure that the children have great learning opportunities.
 Sara also supports the head teacher with the daily running of the school to ensure that we continue to improve in all areas.